Skip to Main Content

 The 4P Praxis

-When it comes to writing with GenAI, there are particular concerns for international, multilingual, and marginalized students.
+When it comes to writing with GenAI, there are particular concerns for international and multilingual students .
 AI writing tools often standardize language and erase culturally diverse knowledge, making it difficult for students to preserve their authentic voices and points of view (Owusu-Ansah 2023; Ghimire 2025).
 Ghimire developed the 4P Praxis to empower writers to engage with GenAI critically and preserve their own voice.
 While this praxis was developed with multilingual students in mind, it is a useful rubric for anyone who wants to retain agency over the AI writing process.

 References